NHOrus/srwq-compilation/episode-11.md

 The Killer Whale starts to submerge again.

-"Heh...what a time to feel nostalgic."
+"Heh... what a time to feel nostalgic."

 "Sir?"